-Note: The photo at the top of this article is a detail of the deed signed with Caponokonickon and three other sachems, each of them by mark.
+Detail of the deed signed with Caponokonickon and three other sachems, each of them by mark.
 The other two were Lurkanlaman?, Chekanhanaman? and Holalaman.
-The deed was signed in 1703 but not recorded until 1712.
+The deed was signed in 1703 but not recorded until 1712.7

 At another meeting of the Council, held on November 2, 1703, the same committee was sent to those Indians, particularly to “Coponnockous,” to have the tract of land lately purchased “marked forth, and get them to sign a deed for the same, . . . and that they go to Himhammoe’s wigwam in order to treat with them, and to see the bounds of the land lately purchased of him.”